 Joe: For sure.
 And without that strategy, I mean, no, we went deep on this with Vince Reed and you know, yeah, you could be all tactical all day long, but without that strategy that ties all that stuff together, that’s the magic sauce.

-Billy: Oh, that'd be exactly.
-And so, um, and then one thing I won't go into just because it's like a lot is like bidding strategy.
-That's like the advanced, like you know, there, there are really cool ways to bid.
+Billy: Oh, that’d be exactly.
+And then one thing I won’t go into just because it’s like a lot is like bidding strategy.
+That’s like the advanced, like you know, there, there are really cool ways to bid.
 One thing everyone should be aware of is on Youtube.
-They don't charge you unless someone watches 30 seconds of your video.
-A lot of people are not aware of that, so you can go and advertise and when people aren't clicking your stuff.
-Talk about branding since that's been a big discussion today and I'm getting branded for free all day long on a lot of the stuff you know.
-So it's, it's huge.
-And also too, the biggest thing about Youtube I want everyone to recognize is when someone sees your stuff on Facebook, it's also surrounded by two post on top and underneath that post a lot of the time and then there's the right column and then there's a messenger box at the bottom right.
+They don’t charge you unless someone watches 30 seconds of your video.
+A lot of people are not aware of that, so you can go and advertise and when people aren’t clicking your stuff.
+Talk about branding since that’s been a big discussion today and I’m getting branded for free all day long on a lot of the stuff you know.
+So it’s, it’s huge.
+And also too, the biggest thing about Youtube I want everyone to recognize is when someone sees your stuff on Facebook, it’s also surrounded by two post on top and underneath that post a lot of the time and then there’s the right column and then there’s a messenger box at the bottom right.

 Billy: They’re very distracted when they’re on Youtube.
 People are literally searching for something and waiting to watch something and you get those five seconds of uninterrupted messaging.
 So from a brand perspective, what Youtube has done for me personally, now that we’ve been on Youtube for like almost two years, like going pretty hard in the 18 months.
 I’m telling you guys, every single time I walk outside I’m recognized and most of the time it’s from Youtube, not Facebook.
 I believe 100 percent.
 Yeah, so it’s just powerful.
 So you guys want anyone listening, you want to build a brand, go all in on Youtube because it’s like, especially like a real estate agent, right?
 Like dude, if you’re a realist, the different stops spending money on to have your face on a bench so you can feel good, but all that money on Youtube, in the zip code, in Facebook and Instagram, you will be the most famous person in that zip code.
 You won’t even be able to walk outside and get coffee without anyone saying that real estate guy, aren’t you?